 1. Problems of Equity and Access in Education: A Case of School-Merging Policy

-Part II: Women and Minority in Higher Education
+Part II: Women and Minorities in Higher Education

 3. Legitimising Patriarchy in the Private Educational System?
 A Case Study of a Women’s University in Rajasthan